kolzchut/mediawiki-extensions-MarkMajorChanges/README.md

 ## Configuration
 1. `$wgMarkMajorChangesLanguages` - the languages for which major changes will be created in Jira.
 2. `$wgMarkMajorChangesJiraConf` - the configuration for the Jira API.
 See `extension.json` for details.
+3. `$wgMarkMajorChangesLangLinksExemptNamespaces` - array of namespace IDs where pages don't need to have language links for the major change action to be available.
+In such namespaces, Jira issues will always be created for all languages in `$wgMarkMajorChangesLanguages`, regardless of whether the page has language links.
-3. It is possible to edit `[[MediaWiki:markmajorchanges-field-reason-options]]` to change the list of common reasons.
+4. It is possible to edit `[[MediaWiki:markmajorchanges-field-reason-options]]` to change the list of common reasons.

 ## Technical
 ChangeTags and SpecialEditTags aren't modular enough, so I was forced to rip parts of each to use here (such as the logging action).
 This extension shows an action form (FormAction) that applies the appropriate tag (majorchange/arabic) and then logs it.

 ## Changelog
+### 0.7.0 [2025-02-27]
+- Added configuration option `MarkMajorChangesLangLinksExemptNamespaces`: allows specifying namespaces where pages don't need language links for the major change action to be available
+  - In exempt namespaces to always create Jira issues for all allowed languages, regardless of existing language links
+- Fixed language link validation to only consider links in allowed languages
 ### 0.6.0 [2024-12-24]
 - Multilingual support: create a jira issue for each language link in the page
 ### 0.5.1 [2021-10-27]